All posts

 Civil law jurisdictions often take a different approach.
 In some, moral rights to creative works remain with the individual creator regardless of contractual terms.
 In others, the economic rights may transfer to the commissioning party by default, but only if specific statutory conditions are met.
 Founders engaging contractors in multiple countries face a patchwork of default ownership rules, each governed by the contractor's local law rather than the founder's home jurisdiction.

 This dimension maps to a practical gap: a founder in the US who engages a developer in Germany and a designer in Brazil may assume that standard contractor agreements govern all three relationships identically.
-The structure indicates otherwise.
+That assumption is wrong.
 Without jurisdiction-specific assignment clauses, the founder's entity may not own the IP it believes it controls.
 This gap typically surfaces during due diligence for fundraising or acquisition, where the absence of clear assignment documentation can materially affect valuation.
+For US C-Corp founders, the assignment gap also interacts with QSBS eligibility — if the IP was never properly assigned to the qualifying corporation, the tax exclusion on exit may not apply.
+For founders planning an eventual exit, the cross-border exit planning playbook maps how IP ownership gaps translate directly into larger escrow holdbacks and reduced proceeds.

 Visual: The IP Assignment Gap